badcafe/jsonizer/docs/USER_GUIDE.md

 > String(new TypeError('Ooops !'));
 > // 'TypeError: Ooops !'
 > ```
-> By default, Asynchronizer will serialize that string representation, and will revive errors even if the error class is unknown.
+> By default, Jsonizer will serialize that string representation, and will revive errors even if the error class is unknown.
 Custom errors can of course be processed like any other classes and will be revived if the error class is known at runtime.

 ### The `'.'` (self) builder